CITMProject3/Project3/docs/gtravila.md

 **My Job:**

-I spent the whole project working on the engine.
+Because we started from the basic Engine I created for another class, I've spent almost all the development working on the engine and improving it's functionality.
+At some points, I've worked in the graphics part creating the shaders that were needed for the game.

 **What I've done:**

+During the project I've worked in the following features:

 - [Resource Manager](#resource)
 - [Prefabs](#prefabs)